-As the parent(s)/guardian(s) of the student named above, we have reviewed the Orlando Scie the Family Contract with our child.
+As the parent(s)/guardian(s) of the student named above, we have reviewed the Orlando the Family Contract with our child.
 We understand and agree to all its contents.
-We commit to volunteering, maintaining regular communication with teachers, and fostering a positive edu supervision and guidance on homework and school-related projects.
-We recognize the impowill strive to meet these commitments. to supporting Orlando Science Schools by cational environment at home through
+We convolunteering, maintaining regular communication with teachers, and fostering a positive supervision and guidance on homework and school-related projects.
+We recognize the will strive to meet these commitments. nmit to supporting Orlando Science Schools by e educational environment at home through

 Parent/Guardian Signature Date://

-Parent/Guardian Signature Date:/
+Parent/Guardian Signature //

+STUDENT

-I have carefully reviewed and agree to comply with the policies, procedures, and expectations Student & Parent Handbook and Orange County Public Schools' Student Code of Conduct.
-It Discipline Plan, and the Family Contract, and I pledge to uphold their principles.
-I know that vexpulsion. fully understand the Code of Conduct,
+I have carefully reviewed and agree to comply with the policies, procedures, and expect Student & Parent Handbook and Orange County Public Schools' Student Code of Condu Discipline Plan, and the Family Contract, and I pledge to uphold their principles.
+I know expulsion. uct.
+I fully understand the Code of Conduct,

 Student's Signature Date: / /